For a quick primer on what a power rack is, see the article on power racks vs half racks.

 You could use some wood screws.
 Or even better, if you can manage to lift the platform up, hammer a T-nut into the bottom of a pilot hole and you can screw a bolt in from the top.
 A nut and bolt is always more secure than a screw for something like this.

-This lifter in the video below made a nice rack for himself using plywood, stall mats, and the bolting method.
-He went to a lot of trouble.
 If you want a quick minimalist project, you can literally just bolt it into two sheets of 4’x8′ plywood, or better yet, criss-cross two more sheets on top of that.
 Rubber is optional, for those of you doing deadlifts or olympic lifts and in need of a lifting platform for that as well.

 Be sure to get very good flat pieces of plywood, nothing warped!